Acoustically Based Phonemics of Siwi (Berber)

 This book is the fully revised version of the author’s PhD dissertation that was accepted under the same title the Faculty of History, Arts and Oriental Studies at the Universität Leipzig/Germany, following the defense on June 24th, 2011.

-After the printed copies have been sold out completely, you may download the complete text for free, using the link under resources.
+After the printed copies have been sold out completely, you may download the complete text for free, using the link under PDF documents.

 - Berber and Arabic in Siwa (Egypt)